frederic-perez/AmE-dictionary/data/dictionary.md

 __confluence__ _n_
 __confort food__ _n_ Food that you enjoy very much and often eat when you are feeling sad.
 __confound__ _v_ :nine::m: (confounded, confounding) __1__ To astound or perplex; bewilder. __2__ To mix up; confuse. __3__ To treat mistakenly as similar to or identical with (one or more other things). __4__ To curse or damn (usually as an expletive in the phrase confound it!). __5__ To contradict or refute (an argument, etc). __6__ To rout or defeat (an enemy).
-__confute__ _v_ Prove to be false. _Syn_ disprove _He took out a packet of old letters and began turning them over as if in search of one that would confute Terence's suspicions._
+__confute__ _v_ Prove to be false. _Syn_ disprove _He took out a packet of old letters and began turning them over as if in search of one that would confute Terence’s suspicions._
 __confuzzle<sup>1</sup>__ _n_ _slang, childish_ A state of confusion or puzzlement.
 __confuzzle<sup>2</sup>__ _v_ _slang, childish_ To confuse or puzzle.
 __congenial__ _adj_ :three::hammer: